Wouldn’t it be great to just do everything right from the start? Unfortunately, I didn’t. My road here h

 Then, we discovered the concept of FI, got on the same page, and intentionally planned our financial future.
 We’re on track to be financially independent, while still doing the work we love.

 Now, I combine my two passions of teaching and supporting educators to write about our journey and how educators can defy the myth of the poor teacher to achieve financial independence.

 Mission: To Support All Educators and other Passionate Professionals to Reach Financial Independence

 In a time of deep professional frustration, I started reading about financial planning and realized I’d neglected an important part of my life.
 Together with my partner, Teacher F.I., we developed a plan to reach financial independence in under ten years.

-Recognizing that educators, and particularly education leaders, don’t typically tend to their financial well-being, I want to share my experience.
+Recognizing that educators don’t typically tend to their financial well-being, I want to share my experience and learning.
 I hope this blog helps support you on the journey to financial independence.

-Posts will typically happen on Monday and Thursday.
+I will typically post on Monday and Thursday.
 I’ll write about our path, new learning, and other topics important to you.
 Let’s take the journey together!